Eating live animals: Fish

 In Japan, Ikizukuri ("prepared alive") is the preparation of sashimi ("pierced food") made from live seafood.
 The most popular sea animal used in ikizukuri is fish but octopus is typically the only species that is still moving on the plate.

 Another fish dish invented by a Taiwanese chef from Chiayi, is called Yin Yang fish (also dead-and-alive fish) in which the fish's body (but not the head) is rapidly deep-fried and served while the head is still fresh and moving.
 It is prepared extremely quickly, with care not to damage the internal organs, so that the fish can remain alive for thirty minutes.

 In an interview, celebrity chef Raymond Blanc stated that in Japan, he had eaten live eels.
 He was advised to add vinegar and sake, which made them jump around, and then swallowed them whole.

 Frog

 In 2007, a newspaper reported that a man from southeast China claimed that eating live frogs for a month cured his intestinal problems.
 He also eats live mice and rats.

 In 2012, a video showing a woman in Japan eating a live frog was posted on YouTube and went viral.
 In the video, a live frog is seen stabbed alive, stripped of its skin, and its inedible innards removed to be served as fresh sashimi on an iced platter.

-Andrew Zimmern of the Travel Channel's Bizarre Foods ate frog sashimi in seafood restaurant called Asadachi in Shinjuku.
+Andrew Zimmern of the Travel Channel's Bizarre Foods ate frog sashimi in a seafood restaurant called Asadachi in Shinjuku.
 Though most of the frog is served dead (and raw), the meal begins by eating the frog's fresh, still-beating heart.